 14. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-Particulars of Loans Guarantees or Investments covered under the provisions ofSection 186 of the Companies Act 2013 read with Companies (Meeting of the Board and itsPower) Rules 2014 are given in the Financial Statements of the Company.
-(Please refer toNote Nos.
-2.11 for investment & 2.26 for Guarantee of the standalone financialStatements).
+Particulars of loans guarantees or investments covered under the provisions ofSection 186 of the Companies Act 2013 read with Companies (Meeting of the Board and itsPower) Rules 2014 forming a part of notes to the financial statements of the Companyhave been provided in this Annual Report.

-14. PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES
+15. PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-Pursuant to Section 134 of theCompanies Act 2013 read with Rule 8(2) of theCompanies (Accounts) Rules 2014 theparticulars of such transactions are provided in Form AOC-2 which is annexed herewith as "Annexure- I" to this report.Related Party disclosures as per AS-18 havebeen provided in Note No. 2.28 to the financial statement.
+Pursuant to Section 134 (3) (h) of the Companies Act 2013 read with Rule 8(2) of theCompanies (Accounts) Rules 2014 the particulars of such transactions are provided inForm AOC-2 which is annexed herewith as "Annexure- I" to this report.Related Party disclosures have been provided in Note No. 34 to the financial statement.

 16. RISK MANAGEMENT POLICY

 The processes and practices of risk management of the Company encompass riskidentification classification and evaluation.
 The Company identifies all strategicoperational and financial risks that the Company faces by assessing and analyzing thelatest trends in risk information available internally and externally and using the sameto plan for risk management activities.

-The main objective of the policy is to ensure sustainable business growth withstability and to promote a pro-active approach in reporting evaluating and resolving risksassociated with the business.
+The main objective of the policy is to ensure sustainable business growth withstability and to promote a proactive approach in reporting evaluating and resolving risksassociated with the business.
 In order to achieve the key objective the policyestablishes a structured and disciplined approach to Risk Management in order to guidedecision on risk related issues.

 17. VIGIL MECHANISM/ WHISTLE BLOWER POLICY

+The Company has established a "Vigil Mechanism" for its employees anddirectors enabling them to report any concerns of unethical behaviour suspected fraud orviolation of the Company's code of conduct.
 To this effect the Board has adopted a"Whistle Blower Policy" which is overseen by the Audit Committee.
-The policyprovides safeguards against victimization ofthe whistle blower.
-Employees and otherstakeholders have direct access to the chairman ofthe Audit Committee for lodging concernif any for review.
+The policyprovides safeguards against victimization of the whistle blower.
+Employees and otherstakeholders have direct access to the Chairman of the Audit Committee for lodging concernif any for review.

 18. STATUTORY DISCLOSURES

 None of the Directors of your Company is disqualified as per the provision of Section164(2) of the Act.
-The Directors of the Company have made necessary disclosures asrequired under various provisions of the Act and the SEBI (ListingObligations and Disclosure Requirements) Regulations 2015.
+The Directors of the Company have made necessary disclosures asrequired under various provisions of the Companies Act 2013 and the SEBI (ListingObligations and Disclosure Requirements) Regulations 2015.

 20. HUMAN RESOURCES

 Employees are our vital and most valuable assets.
 We have created a favorable workenvironment that encourages innovation and meritocracy.
 It is important for us thatorganization culture and organization strategy are well aligned.
 Over a period we havedeveloped a strong culture of transparency through constant em ployee communication andhave developed strong performance management practices wherein best in class reward andrecognition systems are deployed.
 We have also set up a scalable recruitment and humanresources management process which enables us to attract and retain high caliberemployees.
 Our employee partnership ethos reflects the Company's longstanding businessprinciples and drives the Company's overall performance with the prime focus to identifyassess groom and build leadership potential for future.

 21. CONSERVATION OF ENERGY AND TECHNOLOGY ABSORPTION

 22. FOREIGN EXCHANGE EARNINGS AND OUTGO

 Pursuant to Section 134(3)(m) of the Companies Act2013 read with Rule 8 of theCompanies (Accounts) Rules 2014 there has been no foreign exchange inflow during theyear under review.
-However thereis a foreign exchange outflow amounting to Rs.
-274190/-(Rupees Two Lakh Seventy NineThousand Six Hundred Thirty Four Only) during the year underreview.
+However there is a foreign exchange outflow amounting to Rs.
+274190/-(Rupees Two Lakh Seventy Four Thousand One Hundred Ninety Only) during the year underreview.

 23. REMUNERATION DETAILS OF DIRECTORS KEY MANAGERIAL PERSONNEL AND EMPLOYEES

-In terms of the provisions of Section 197(12) of the Companies Act 2013 read with Rule5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014no employee of the Company employed throughout the year that was in receipt ofremuneration of rupees One Crore Two Lakh or more.
-Further during the year under reviewthere was no employee of the Company employed for a part of year who was in receipt ofremuneration of rupees Eight Lakh Fifty Thousand or more per month.
-Further therewere no employee(s) in the Company who was in excess of the remuneration drawn by themanaging director during the financial year 2016-17 and holds by himself or along with hisspouse and dependent children not less than 2% of the equity shares of the Company.
+In terms of the provisions of Section 197(12) of the Companies Act 2013 read with Rule5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014no employee of the Company employed throughout the year that was in receipt ofremuneration of rupees one crore two lakh or more.
+Further during the year under reviewthere was no employee of the Company employed for a part of year who was in receipt ofremuneration of rupees eight lakh and fifty thousand or more per month.
+Further therewere no employee(s) in the Company who was in excess of the remuneration drawn by themanaging director during the financial year 2017-18 and holds by himself or along with hisspouse and dependent children not less than 2% of the equity shares of the Company.

 The Company has not granted any loan to its employee for purchase of its own sharespursuant to section 67(3) of the Companies Act 2013.